-After the dinner, it’s night time and we head over again at one of the bars at Soi Bintabaht for a drink or two.
+After dinner, it’s nighttime, and we head to one of the bars at Soi Bintabaht for a drink or two.
 The next day is the most exciting day of all during our stay here in Hua Hin.

 Day 3 – Offroad Adventure @ Siam Milsim Hua Hin

-We actually booked for ATV ride and airsoft shooting at Siam Milsim (known as Siam Military Simulation).
+We booked an ATV ride and airsoft shooting at Siam Milsim (known as Siam Military Simulation).
 The staffs there are very friendly and helpful.
 For about 2800 baht, we get to ride a Can-Am 1000cc ATV.
-That is the most powerful ATV I’ve ever ride since Phuket.
+That is the most powerful ATV I’ve ever ridden since Phuket.

-With 6 ATVs, we headed for an offroad adventure at the Rocky Mountain, where we have to go through hard terrain.
+With 6 ATVs, we headed for an offroad adventure in the Rocky Mountains, where we had to go through hard terrain.
 It was a pretty bumpy ride but an amazing experience.
-After the offroad adventure, we headed back to Siam Milsim, took a short break and then started the Airsoft Shooting.
+After the offroad adventure, we headed back to Siam Milsim, took a short break, and started the Airsoft Shooting.

-They even recorded all the moments with the Go-Pro camera for their customers, it’s edited and was sent over to us via email.
+They even recorded all the moments with the Go-Pro camera for their customers; it’s edited and sent over to us via email.
 I have given a full review as promised and can find out what Siam Milsim is all about.

 I was too tired.
 I took a rest at the hotel to level my new Ragnarok M Archer/Hunter while others went for a walk at the shopping mall.
-The WiFi connection is pretty bad in the room as it keeps disconnecting, I have trouble doing my leveling up routine for my new Ragnarok M character.
+The WiFi connection is pretty bad in the room as it keeps disconnecting; I have trouble doing my levelling-up routine for my new Ragnarok M character.

-Dinner at Cicada Market, food was so so, met a lazy foreigner who refused to walk the way round and insist to passby behind me, at least he said ‘excuse me’.
+Dinner at Cicada Market, food was so so, met a lazy foreigner who refused to walk the way round and insisted on passing by behind me, at least he said ‘excuse me’.
 Geez!
-We took a walk at Hua Hin Market but it’s nothing much to see here.
+We took a walk at Hua Hin Market, but it’s nothing much to see there.